apache/infrastructure-website/content/pages/jira-guidelines.md

 The largest group of tickets assigned to Infra are requests for Infra to perform a task of one sort or another.
 The next largest category is reports of possible bugs in the Infrastructure system.

-Here are details about Infra's typical <a href="https://infra.apache.org/responsetime.html" target="_blank">response times</a> to Jira tickets and other requests, which largely depend on the severity of the issue.
-If a work week has gone by without a response, feel free to write a reminder email to `users@infra.apache.org`, including the Jira ticket number.

 Infra may respond in a number of ways, including:

   - Closing the ticket as **invalid**.
 Review "Before you create a ticket", above, for reasons that may generate this response.
   - Asking for **further details**.
 You may then see that the status of the ticket has changed to _waiting for user_.
 Provide the details as best you can in a comment, and change the status to _waiting for Infra_.
   - Reporting the issue **resolved**.
 Please verify the fix or that the requested service is now available.
 If all is well, and Infra has not changed the status to _closed_ or one of its variants, feel free to do so yourself.

-**Note**: If the ticket's status is _waiting for user_, Infra may ignore it for now and work on other tickets.
+**Note**: A ticket in the status of _Waiting for User_, will not generally be worked on until the ticket status is set to _Waiting for Infra_.
+Be sure to set the ticket to _Waiting for Infra_ if the ticket needs follow-up!

+Here are details about Infra's typical <a href="https://infra.apache.org/responsetime.html" target="_blank">response times</a> to Jira tickets and other requests, which largely depend on the severity of the issue.